maelys-mcardle/snowflake/docs/language-reference.md

 ### Types

-Types are a code used to specify the type of a Bank.
+Types are a code used to specify the type of data stored in a Bank.

 ```
 TYPES